 Appearance

-The Metaplay SDK uses special classes called Actions to modify data by running code on both client and server to ensure equal results and server-authoritative gameplay.
-This means Actions need to have deterministic code to ensure equal results on the client and server, and some special care needs to be taken to enforce that.
+The Metaplay SDK uses special classes called Actions to modify data by running code on both the client and the server to ensure equal results and server-authoritative gameplay.
+This means Actions need to have deterministic code to guarantee equal results on the client and server, and some special care needs to be taken to enforce that.

 The Metaplay SDK automatically keeps track of the execution Ticks, or timestamps, to make sure the server and client models stay deterministically in sync.
 In the case of client and server de-syncs (for example, due to a hacked client or non-deterministic game logic), the server state keeps the game secure.